Directed by: Sergio Leone1-3 || Produced by: Fulvio Morsella1, 2, Arnon Milchan3

 SUMMARY & RECOMMENDATION: If you need a reminder why the Western persisted so long in mainstream cinema, Sergio Leone’s Once Upon a Time… trilogy is a good place to refresh your memory.
 All three films are ambitious to a fault, but also demonstrate Leone’s unforgettable cinematographic compositions of a wide range of colorful characters.

-— However… the sound-design and dubbing of Leone’s films can be frustrating, as can some of his goofy cinematographic choices (e.g. Duck, You Sucker!) and bizarre endings (… America).
+— However… the sound-design and dubbing of Leone’s films can be frustrating, as can some of his goofy cinematographic choices (e.g. Duck, You Sucker!), inconsistent humor (Duck, You Sucker! again) and bizarre endings (… America).

-—> The West is HIGHLY RECOMMENDED, while Duck, You Sucker! and America are also RECOMMENDED.
+—> The West is HIGHLY RECOMMENDED, while I’m ON THE FENCE with Duck, You Sucker! and America is also RECOMMENDED.

 ?
 What kind of flashback music uses lyrics like, “Shaw, shaw… shaw, shaw… shaw, shaw, shaw, shaaaaaaaaawwwwwwwwwwwwwwww?”